 Hello all!
 My name is Kristina Deusch, and I graduated from CUI in 2014 with a Bachelor's degree in English and a minor in Marketing.
-I worked with undergraduate students as a Core Peer Tutor and a Writing Center Consultant during much of my time at Concordia.
+I worked with undergraduate students as a Core Peer Tutor and a Writing Studio Consultant during much of my time at Concordia.
 Since then I've studied book and magazine publishing at NYU and started work as an Editorial Assistant at Cambridge University Press in New York.
 My hobbies include humming along to classical music, eating lots of chocolate, and collecting far more books than my shelves can hold.
 I love reading OWL papers, and I look forward to working together with you from here in NYC!

 Hi, I'm Johanna Saleska -- writer, reader, instructor, tutor, and all-around lover of language!
 I have a BA in English with a minor in creative writing from CUI and, as of this summer, an MA in Rhetoric and Composition from the University of Missouri, Columbia (Go Tigers!).
-After two years as a long-distance OWL consultant, I'm thrilled to be back in toasty Southern California (see photo), where I teach two writing courses here at CUI in addition to my work with the Writing Center.
-When I'm not writing, reading, teaching, or "OWL-ing" (totally a word), you'll likely find me exploring local wilderness trails, making messes in my kitchen, busting out yoga poses, or consuming way too much coffee at Emendare.
+After two years as a long-distance OWL consultant, I'm thrilled to be back in toasty Southern California (see photo), where I teach two writing courses here at CUI in addition to my work with the Writing Studio.
+When I'm not writing, reading, teaching, or "OWL-ing" (totally a word), you'll likely find me exploring local wilderness trails, making messes in my kitchen, busting out yoga poses, or consuming way too much coffee.
 Contrary to popular belief, reading OWL submissions is actually quite fun and often wonderfully enlightening!
 I look forward to working with you!

 Greetings!
 My Name is Joe Sampson and it is my privilege to serve as a consultant for the CUI Writing Studio.
 I hold a BA in Spanish from the University of LaVerne, and an MA in Religion Education with an emphasis in cross-cultural education from Concordia University Irvine.
 I am also currently a doctoral candidate in Business Administration and Organizational Leadership at Arizona Northcentral University.
 I have been blessed to have found career success as a teacher, DCE, and most recently as a law enforcement executive.
 My hobbies include, playing drums, coaching girls’ volleyball, and of course, reading and writing.
 Let’s get writing!